million12/Flow.Plugin.Rollbar/README.md

 # Features
-* Error and exception logging for CLI request
-* Error and exception logging for web request (server-side)
-* Error and exception logging for front-end (live site)
+* Error and exception logging:
+  * on server-side (PHP, both web requests and CLI requests)
-* Error and exception logging for front-end (Neos back-end, content module and all other modules, like Media, Workspaces etc)
+  * on front-end (JS) for public site and Neos admin areas (content module and all other modules, like Media, Workspaces etc)
 * Enabled by default for Production only, can be enabled for Development too.
-* Sending currently authenticated account identifier, if present.
+* Sending environment and currently authenticated account identifier, if present.
 * Tested with Flow 3.3, Neos 2.3 and PHP 7.0 (should work on PHP 5.6 up).